 Your equity release adviser will also outline the following important things to think about:

 With a conventional repayment (capital plus interest) mortgage, interest is charged on an amount you owe.
 This amount then reduces over time until you've paid it back in full.
-But the interest on a lifetime mortgage is charged on an amount that increases.
+But if repayments are not made, the interest on a lifetime mortgage is charged on an amount that increases.
 This is because, with no monthly repayments, the interest continues to add to what you owe.

 Here at The Equity Release Experts, we specialise in providing you with comprehensive, impartial and customised advice.
-It’s all based on you and where you want your finances to be in later life – no matter the reason.
+It’s all based on you and where you want your finances to be in later life.

 To help you release some of the funds in your home with a lifetime mortgage, we compare plans from across the whole equity release market.
 We’re not tied to any lifetime mortgage providers.
 So, you can be sure any advice we give or recommendations we make are completely based on your needs - if equity release isn't right for you, we'll tell you.